• Latest

 VIEWS

-Kampala – Quality Chemical Industries Limited (Qcil or the Company), Uganda’s leading pharmaceutical manufacturer, has announced its unaudited financial results for the six months ended 30 September 2025, highlighting solid business performance, key regulatory milestones, and continued progress on its expansion strategy.
+Kampala – Quality Chemical Industries Limited (Qcil), Uganda’s leading pharmaceutical manufacturer, this week announced its unaudited financial results for the six months ended 30 September 2025, highlighting solid business performance, key regulatory milestones, and continued progress on its expansion strategy.

 Expanding Access and Capacity